Redefining Technology

 Industry Standards

 Establish a framework for ongoing monitoring and optimization of AI applications.
-This step ensures that systems remain effective, adapt to changing conditions, and continuously improve performance within energy operations.
+This step ensures systems remain effective, adapt to changing conditions, and continuously improve performance within energy operations.

 Cloud Platform